 Students in the College of Business Administration are expected to comply with the academic requirements and regulations listed in the university section of this bulletin.
 Amplifications and additions to the university requirements are detailed herein and govern only those students enrolled in the College of Business Administration.
 Procedures developed to enforce university and college regulations are available for review in the college office.

-Request for permission to exceed 19 credit hours must be submitted in writing to the assistant dean prior to registration.
+Request for permission to exceed 19 credit hours must be submitted through a Credit Overload request form and letter of rationale to the assistant dean prior to registration.

 Academic Dismissal/Probation/Academic Alert

 The College of Business Administration adheres to the University Academic Censure Policy.

 In addition, students in academic difficulty are placed on academic probation by the College of Business Administration.
 Students in the college are expected to maintain a C (2.000) academic average overall and in all College of Business Administration courses.
 Students who fail to maintain progress necessary to meet university and college graduation requirements are subject to academic censure.
 A student on academic probation is directed as to what academic outcome they are expected to attain in the subsequent term to continue enrollment.
 Note: Students can also be placed on probation and subject to academic censure for accumulating 15 percent of hours attempted with a grade of F or WF.

 Students admitted to the College of Business Administration are expected to meet college academic standards and maintain good academic standing.
 Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement are barred from future registration by a College Academic Alert (CAA) registration hold.

 - inadequate progress

 - grades of C-, D+, D, F, I, ADW, W, WA, WF, U, UNC or UW

 - the number of terms on college probation